-Interest rate risk is the risk the value of a financial instrument might be adversely affected by a change in the interest rates.
+Interest rate risk is the risk the value of a financial instrument might be adversely affected by a change in interest rates.
 In seeking to minimize the risks from interest rate fluctuations, the Corporation manages exposure through its normal operating and financing activities.
 The Corporation is exposed to interest rate risk primarily through its short-term marketable securities and OETF investments.
-Risks from interest rate fluctuations for marketable securities are minimal due to the investments being held for a term of three years or less to match the OVCF drawdowns projected by the OVCF fund manager and anticipated NVCF drawdowns projected by the Corporation.
+Risks from interest rate fluctuations for marketable securities are minimal due to the investments being held for a term of three years or less to match the OVCF and NVCF drawdowns projected by the OVCF and NVCF fund manager.
 The impact of interest rate fluctuations on OETF investments are considered minimal as these instruments are primarily held for purposes of capital appreciation.